The trails

 Children's run

-The children’s run is for all children born between 2015 and 2024.
-DNO treats the participants to a t-shirt, which you can get at the starting number distribution.
+DNO is sponsoring a t-shirt for the participants, which you can get at the start number distribution.
 Very nice if as many people as possible use this!

-At the start, the children are asked to start by age, so that the oldest are at the front.
-The trail itself is 440 meters long.
+The trail itself is 450 meters long.
 At the finish line, you get an elaborate and well-deserved medal and something to drink.

 Drinking stations and toilets